 NATHALIE ROZANESPRINT THIS PAGE

-Nathalie has written songs for various musicians, including Sanja Maas and Zakie.
-Since 2010 she also developed several personal projects for film and stage, often combining both in installations.
-Recurrent themes are intimacy versus public space; the limits between the self and the other; tracing parallels between and revealing inner to outer worlds; examining the idea of “one” truth, individual perception; construction, the private and the big History; fractured, hybrid, discontinued and/or displaced identities.
-The body as a vessel for these themes, addressed by using shifts between biographical, documentary and fictional material, creating poetical landscapes and a loose narration, with an interest in technical challenges and language.
+Recurrent themes in Nathalie’s work are intimacy versus public space; the limits between the self and the other; tracing parallels between inner and outer worlds; examining the idea of ‘one’ truth; the private and the big History; fractured, hybrid, discontinued and/or displaced biographies; and time.
+The body as a vessel and archive for these themes, addressed by using shifts between biographical, documentary and fictional material, creating poetical landscapes and a loose narration, with an interest in technical challenges, the ‘real’, process, composition and language.